LLM Reference

 The capability footprint differs most on code execution: Claude Opus 4.5.
 Both models share vision, multimodal input, reasoning mode, and function calling, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Opus 4.5 lists $5/1M input and $25/1M output tokens, while Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Claude Sonnet 4.5 lower by about $4.4 per million blended tokens.
+For cost, Claude Opus 4.5 lists $5/1M input and $25/1M output tokens on the cheapest tracked provider, while Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output.
+A 70/30 input-output blend puts Claude Sonnet 4.5 lower by about $4.40 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
 Availability is 6 providers versus 8, so concentration risk also matters.

 Choose Claude Opus 4.5 when coding workflow support are central to the workload.
-Choose Claude Sonnet 4.5 when vision-heavy evaluation, lower input-token cost, and broader provider choice are more important.
+Choose Claude Sonnet 4.5 when vision-heavy evaluation, lower cheapest-tier input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ